islandmagic/varanny/README.md

 # varanny

-`varanny` is designed to enhance the functionality of VARA, a popular software modem used in radio amateur digital transmissions.
-VARA operates via two TCP ports, one for commands and the other for data.
-The use of TCP/IP for interaction allows the VARA modem software to run on a headless computer connected to a radio, while client applications can be executed on a different network device.
-However, VARA wasn't designed to run as a service, hence it has certain limitations.
+`varanny` is an enhancement tool for VARA, a widely used software modem in amateur radio digital transmissions.
+VARA functions through two TCP ports - one for commands, the other for data.
+This TCP/IP interaction enables the VARA modem software to run on a radio-connected, headless computer, while client applications operate on a separate network device.
+However, since VARA wasn't designed to function as a service, this setup comes with certain limitations.

 `varanny` steps in to address these limitations, acting as a 'nanny' for VARA.
 It offers two primary capabilities:

 ## Service Announcement
 `varanny` announces the service through DNS Service Discovery, enabling clients to discover an active VARA instance and automatically retrieve the IP and command port configured for that instance.
-In VARA modems, the data port if always +1 from the command port.
+In VARA modems, the data port number is always one more than the command port number.

 The service are broadcasted as `_varafm-modem._tcp` and `_varahf-modem._tcp` depending on the modem type and contain a TXT entry with `;` separated options.

 ### Supported options
 * `launchport=` port of varanny launcher.
-Present if there is a cmd specified to launch the executable.
+Present if there is a cmd specified in the configuration file.
 * `catport=` port of the cat control daemon, if any.
 * `catdialect` type of cat control daemon.
 Currently only `hamlib` is supported.